Meet-cyber816/sbash-project/README.md

 ## Contributing

 As an open source project, contributions to Sbash are welcome!
 Feel free to fork this repository, make improvements, and submit pull requests.

-## License

-This project is released as open source software.
-You are free to use, modify, and distribute this software according to the terms of the license.

 ---